 Through publications such as Beyond Green™: Guidelines for High-Performance Homes;

 the High-Performance School Buildings Resource and Strategy Guide

 and the Beyond Green™ High-Performance Building and Community Awards

 , SBIC highlights the concepts of high performance and whole building design established by the U.S. Congress and described within WBDG Whole Building Design Guide®

 (the largest online resource of buildings-related information in the world).

-The Council focuses on supporting research and development; the dissemination of information, education and training; information exchange, publishing guidance; and conducting forums and workshops to fulfill its mission.
-This is accomplished through the development or recommendation of standards, guidelines and conformity assessment programs; stimulating innovation in government and within the sectors of the economy; and promoting increased understanding and communications among architects, engineers, contractors, owners; insurance, banking, investment, appraisal companies; voluntary standards organizations; government agencies; and other sectors of the economy.
+The Council focuses on supporting research and development; the dissemination of information, education and training; information exchange; publishing guidance; and conducting forums and workshops to fulfill its mission.
+This is accomplished through the development or recommendation of standards, guidelines and conformity assessment programs; stimulating innovation in government and within the sectors of the economy; and promoting increased understanding and communications among architects, engineers, contractors and owners; insurance, banking, investment and appraisal companies; voluntary standards organizations; government agencies; and other sectors of the economy.